AIP-236

 }

-• The etag must match that of the experiment in order for commit to be successful.
-This is so the user does not commit an unintended version of the experiment.
+must match that of the experiment in order for commit to be successful.
+This is so the user does not commit an unintended version of the experiment.- If no

-• If no etag is provided, the API must not succeed to prevent the user from unintentionally committing a different version of the experiment as intended.
+is provided, the API must not succeed to prevent the user from unintentionally committing a different version of the experiment as intended. - A

 Changes to live policy API methods